Monday, May 25, 2020

 This is all so natural.
 Everything, every path has a teaching.
 It catalyzes an unfolding.
 ‘Becoming’ is occurring for that person, a notion I touch upon in my poem, The Spiral of Becoming.
 This whole post actually echoes the essence of Songs of Anu Poetry from the Heart where the main topic is the question about what is spiritually Universal.

-So ultimately we may come to a point where the paths have become layers, layers that may have started to inhibit us, like being dressed in too much clothing, which restrains our movements.
+Ultimately we may come to a point where the paths have become layers, spiritual layers that may have started to inhibit us, like being dressed in too much clothing, which restrains our movements.
 Then the many different belief systems have started getting all mixed up, like threads getting tangled up in a knot, or around us, and we simply get stuck.
+All the different beliefs we have accumulated have become like spiritual restraints.

 This may happen if we jump from one system to another, never giving ourselves the permission to slow down and devote ourselves to one specific path for a prolonged period of time.
 Never allowing ourselves to delve deep with a specific wisdom system and start practicing its essence.
 If that’s the case, that we’ve piled on so many different spiritual belief layers that we feel we are drowning from the heaviness of so much accumulated knowledge, an alternative route to diving deep, is to simply drop it all ~ find ourselves beyond any belief at all.